-1 Introduction
+1. Introduction

-ICT Group N.V. ("ICT") aspires to maintain level 4 of the CO2-prestatieladder.
-This report contains the results of one of the two supply chain analysis required to comply with requirement 4.A.1. and 4.B.1. of the CO2 Prestatieladder.
+ICT Group N.V. ("ICT") aspires to maintain level 4 of the CO_2 -Performance Ladder.
+This report contains the results of one of the two supply chain analysis required to comply with requirement $4.A.1.^1$ and $4.B.1.^2$ of the CO_2 Performance Ladder.

-This report contains the quantitative supply chain analyses of the GridFlex Heeten project, and more specifically, the Energy Management System (EMS) ICT Group developed for this project (chapter 2). $CO_2$ reduction targets are formulated based on this analysis in chapter 3.
+This report contains the quantitative supply chain analyses of the GridFlex Heeten project, and more specifically, the Energy Management System (EMS) ICT Group developed for this project (chapter 2).
+CO2 reduction targets are formulated based on this analysis in chapter 3.

-For more information about ICT and the qualitative assessment of ICT's most material CO2 emissions, see report 'CO2 Scope 3 Chain analyses 2017 ICT Group NV'.
+For more information about ICT and the qualitative assessment of ICT's most material CO_2 emissions, see report ' CO_2 Scope 3 Chain analyses ICT Group NV'.
 For the second supply chain analysis, see report 'Chain analysis - Loading poles".